sixeyed/presentations/dockercon/2018-sanfrancisco/netfx/README.md

 ## .NET Sample App

 ASP.NET 3.5 WebForms app, built from `src` using VS2008, published to directory and zipped as `WebFormsApp.zip`.

-==TODO - add hostname to homepage and db config and write-to-db button==

 ### v0 - vanilla